basilio/responsiveCarousel/README.md

 # responsiveCarousel

-Simple and friendly responsive carousel plugin to integrate into your website!
+Simple and friendly responsive carousel plugin for jQuery.

 ## Features